 4. The flags don't carry mantras to God

-This is a very common misconception that people think that the mantra printed on these flags carry them to God.
-But rather the mantras printed on the flags are carried on the wind and believed to spread goodwill and positive energy wherever they go.
+This is a widespread misconception that people think that the mantra printed on these flags take them to God.
+But instead, the mantras printed on the flags are carried on the wind and believed to spread goodwill and positive energy wherever they go.

 Om- The sacred syllable